 (<3 years)

-Medium The company's main warehouses and services are mainly locating in Asia, including Taiwan, Hong Kong, China and Singapore, other regions include El Paso and Texas in the United States which are under planning in 2024.
+High The company's main warehouses and services are mainly locating in Asia, including Taiwan, Hong Kong, China and Singapore, other regions include El Paso and Texas in the United States which are under planning in 2024.
 Most of the warehouses are exposed to typhoons or heavy rains and floods.
 It is crucial to evaluate the frequency of typhoons or heavy rains and floods and severity of impact in the said regions.
 Serious flooding may cause road closures, power outages, flight delays, airport closures, etc., resulting in delivery delays or even supply interruptions.
-However, as of the end of 2012, the above situation has not occurred, therefore we reference the NGFS scenario to stimulate possible outcomes1.
+We reference the NGFS scenario to stimulate possible outcomes1.
 The analysis shows that the economic losses in China, the United States, and Germany will increase more than those in Taiwan and Hong Kong in 2030.
 Losses from business interruptions, resulting in reduced sales revenue and increased operating costs (repair or replacement of operating equipment).

-We mainly focus on analyzing the Group’s main operating warehouses which are Taipei Neihu Tanmei Warehouse and Taoyuan Housheng Warehouse in Taiwan; Shatin Warehouse and U-Freight Warehouse in Hong Kong; Futian Warehouse in Shenzhen China; and Singapore Warehouse.
+We mainly focus on analyzing the Group’s main operating warehouses which are Taipei Neihu Tanmei Warehouse and Taoyuan Housheng Warehouse in Taiwan; Shatin Warehouse and U-Freight Warehouse in Hong Kong; warehouses in Shenzhen China; and Singapore Warehouse.

 If the above warehouses face operation interruption due to flooding, delay in shipping may cause losses in sales or assets.
-Based on the group's average daily shipping business in 2023 (estimated on a 365-day basis), the estimated losses are summarized as follows:
+Based on the group's average daily shipping business in 2024 (estimated on a 366-day basis), the estimated losses are summarized as follows:

 WarehouseEstimated Loss / day